dbkbali/delayedJob/README.md

 ## Notes

 - Whilst these tests are written in typescript using the hardhat testing environment - significant speedup in testing time could be had by writing tests using the Foundry testing environment - this would also allow for fuzz testing which is something I would probably do in the event these contracts are to be audited
+- I experimented with gas optimization on both the contracts by initially reducing the timestamp vars to uint32 (positive gas impact) and the reward to uint128 - on the bid contract I found that uint256 for the reward - made queueJob and cancel slightly more expensive however placebid was slightly cheaper - hence I left it as uint256 assuming one would want to optimize to make bidding cheaper.
+I would probably want to spend more time here to optimize further.
+- I have made the assumption that once jobs are executed and or canceled they are deleted from the jobs mapping - under the assumption that the events will leave an adequate audit trail.
+Not sure whether there would be any benefit from emitting an event on deletion for transparency purposes - but this would be contingent on the UX you want to present to users.